RafidAziz/Selenium-on-Amazon/README.md

 # Selenium-on-Amazon
-This repository showcases my automation testing capabilities with Cucumber, Selenium and TestNG.
-All classes are written in Java.
+This repository showcases my automation testing capabilities with Cucumber, Selenium and TestNG in the Java programming language.